akka/akka/akka-docs-new/src/main/paradox/guide/actors-intro.md

 type of coordination between two threads.
 Now, imagine this issue compounded by the existence of many threads.

 The common approach for solving this problem is to add a lock around these methods.
-While this ensures that at most ne thread will enter the method at any given time, this is a very costly strategy:
+While this ensures that at most one thread will enter the method at any given time, this is a very costly strategy:
  * Locks _seriously limit_ concurrency, they are very costly on modern CPU architectures, requiring heavy-lifting from the operating system to suspend the thread and restore it later.
  * The caller thread is now blocked, so it cannot do any other meaningful work.
 Even in desktop applications this is unacceptable, we want to keep user facing parts of an applications (its UI) to be responsive even when a long background job is running.
 In backend, server settings, this is outright wasteful.
    One might think that this can be compensated by launching new threads, but threads are also a costly abstraction.
- * Locks introduce a new menace, deadlocks.
+ * Locks introduce a new menace: deadlocks.

 These realities result in a no-win situation:
  * Without sufficient locks, state gets corrupted.